Cuisine of Odisha

-Odia cuisine is the cuisine of the Indian state of Odisha.
-Compared to other regional Indian cuisines, Odia cuisine uses less oil and is less spicy while nonetheless remaining flavourful.
+The cuisine of Odisha is the cuisine of the Indian state of Odisha.
+Compared to other regional Indian cuisines, Odia cuisine uses less oil and is less spicy, while nonetheless remaining flavorful.
 Rice is the staple food of this region.
 Mustard oil is used in some dishes as the cooking medium, but ghee (made of cow's milk) is preferred in temples.
-In old times food was traditionally served on copper plates or disposable plates made of sal leaves.
+Odia foods are traditionally served either on brass or bronze metal plates, banana leaves, or disposable plates made of sal leaves.

-Odia cooks, particularly from the Puri region, were much sought after due to their ability to cook food in accordance with Hindu scriptures.
-During the 19th century, many Odia cooks were employed in Bengal and they took many Odia dishes with them.
+Odia cooks, particularly from the Puri region, were much sought after due to their ability to cook food in accordance with the Hindu scriptures.

-Yoghurt is used in dishes.
+Yoghurt is used in many Odia dishes.
 Many sweets of the region are based on chhena (cheese).

 Ingredients and seasoning

 Rice is a major crop of Odisha along with wheat.
-Lentils such as pigeon peas and moong beans are another major ingredients.
+Lentils such as pigeon peas and moong beans are other major ingredients.